tidaltheory/tidaltheory-www/content/photos/screen-shots/horizon-zero-dawn.md

     - hzd_20210728234447
 ---

 Being able to adjust the time of day in the photo mode was a welcome feature, and the machines reveal a lot of detail in close up shots.
+Adjusting Aloy’s pose and expression was a new feature for me as well — a great way to compose really unique images unrestricted by (or emphasizing) the tone dictated by the game’s&nbsp;narrative.